-Though the Tiffany® Setting implies a solid band, if you want to break the rules a bit, consider a six-front solitaire ring with a pave band.
+Though the Tiffany setting implies a solid band, consider a six-front solitaire ring with a pavé band if you want to break the rules a bit.

-The six-prong setting on this ring highlights the effervescence of this 1.01ct round brilliant diamond.
+The six-prong setting on this ring highlights the effervescence of this 1.01-carat round brilliant diamond.

 This engagement ring is modern minimalism at its finest.
 The brilliant-cut center stone is the true star.